Vaccine Info

 COVOVAX™ is a SARS-CoV-2 rS Protein recombinant COVID-19 vaccine developed with Novavax Inc. One dose (0.5 mL) contains five micrograms of SARS-CoV-2 spike protein and is adjuvanted with Matrix-M1.
 Adjuvant Matrix-M1 containing per 0.5 mL dose: Fraction-A (42.5 micrograms) and Fraction-C (7.5 micrograms) of Quillaja saponaria Molina extract.
 The SARS-CoV-2 recombinant spike protein is produced by recombinant DNA technology using a baculovirus expression system in an insect cell line derived from Sf9 cells of the Spodoptera frugiperda species.

-On September 13, 2022, Novavax, Inc., and SII announced that the South African Health Products Regulatory Authority had granted full product registration with conditions for Novavax's protein-based vaccine, NVX-CoV2373, under the brand name Covovax™.
+On September 13, 2022, Novavax, Inc., and SII announced that the South African Health Products Regulatory Authority had granted complete product registration with conditions for Novavax's protein-based vaccine, NVX-CoV2373, under the brand name Covovax™.
 On November 22, 2022, Reuters reported Gavi's spokesperson said Serum Institute had a 300 million dose commitment for Covovax, with options for 750 million more doses if needed.

 CoviShield SARS-CoV-2 Variant Sublineages